Smyrna: Ottoman period

-In 1403, Timur had decisively defeated the Knights Hospitaller at Smyrna, and therefore referred to himself as a Ghazi.

 Ibn Batuta found Smyrna still in great part a ruin when the homonymous chieftain of the Beylik of Aydın had conquered it about 1330 and made his son, Umur, governor.
 It became the port of the emirate.

 During the Smyrniote Crusade in 1344, on October 28, the combined forces of the Knights Hospitallers of Rhodes, the Republic of Venice, the Papal States, and the Kingdom of Cyprus captured both the harbor and city from the Turks, which they held for nearly 60 years; the citadel fell in 1348, with the death of the governor Umur Baha ad-Din Ghazi.

 In 1402, Tamerlane stormed the town and massacred almost all the inhabitants.
 His conquest was only temporary, but Smyrna was recovered by the Turks under the Aydın dynasty, after which it became Ottoman, when the Ottomans took over the lands of Aydın after 1425.

 Greek influence was so strong in the area that the Turks called it "Smyrna of the infidels" (Gavur İzmir).
 Turkish sources track the term's emergence to the 14th century, when two separate parts of the city were controlled by two different powers, the upper İzmir being Muslim and the lower part of the city Christian.

 The Armenians, alongside the Greeks, played a significant role in the city's development, most notably during the age of exploration, where Armenians became a crucial player in the trade sector.

 The Armenians had trade routes stretching from the far east to Europe.
 One most notable good the Armenians traded was Iranian silk, which the Shah Abbas of Iran gave them a monopoly over in the 17th century.

 The Armenians traded Iranian silk with European and Greek merchants in Smyrna; this trade made the Armenians very rich.
 Besides trade, the Armenians were involved in manufacturing, banking, and other highly productive professions.

 During the late 19th and early 20th centuries, Smyrna was an important financial and cultural center of the Greek world.
 Of its 391 factories, 322 belonged to local Greeks, while 3 of its 9 banks were backed by Greek capital.
 Education was also dominated by the local Greek communities, with 67 male and 4 female schools.
 The Ottomans continued to control the area, with the exception of the 1919–1922 period, when the city was assigned to Greece by the Treaty of Sèvres.

 The region's most important Greek educational institution was the Evangelical School, which operated from 1733 to 1922.